Nandan26/Operating-System-VirtualLab/README.md

 ### Page Replacement Algorithm :

-You can visualize and compare various Page Replacement Algorithm with optimal
+You can visualize and compare various Page Replacement Algorithm with optimal.

-1.First In First Out
+1. First In First Out
-2.Last In First Out
+2. Last In First Out
-3.Least Recently Used
+3. Least Recently Used
 4. belady's anomaly
-5.Comparision
+5. Comparision

 ### Scheduling Algorithm :